 Crisis Hotline- Available 24 hours a day, seven days a week at 877-820-6278.

-Today, the agency employs 13 people, including advocates, nurse practitioners, therapists, interviewers, and administrators.
+Today, the agency employs 15 people, including advocates, medical professionals, therapists, forensic interviewers, and administrators.
 A dedicated set of volunteers assists with office, child care and administrative duties.
 As of its 20th anniversary, SEMO-NASV had provided forensic exams and forensic interviews to more than 9,500 individuals.

 SEMO-NASV does not discriminate on the basis of race, color, national origin, religion, gender, disability, sexual orientation or age in the delivery of services.